 Every big city hides secrets that remain under the radar of mass tourism, and Cusco is no exception.
-From hidden temples just an hour’s walk from the Plaza de Armas, through a mysterious Haunted House, to a psychedelic sunrise of three suns, these are the 7 secrets of Cusco that you will not find in the tourist guides
+From hidden temples just an hour’s walk from the Plaza de Armas, through a mysterious Haunted House, to a psychedelic dawn of three suns, these are the 7 secrets of Cusco that you will not find in the tourist guides, 7 secrets of Cusco that do not appear in the guides.

 The Temple of the Moon is literally at the tip of the hill, away from the noise and movement of Cusco even if it is only an hour’s walk away.
 The temple contains a cave with a ceremonial altar, where the figures of pumas, snakes and condors are carved.
 Its purpose is to revere fertility, so its caves were built to let in sunlight and moonlight on specific days, pointing to specific parts of the altars.
 The access to the temple is completely free.